toddaustin07/Edge-ONVIF-Driver/README.md

 - Video format must be H264 or H264+ for video streaming to work in the SmartThings mobile app.
 Due to SmartThings limitations the maximum size for screen resolution is 1920 x 1080

+- Notes regarding motion detection configuration through the Hikvision app:
+  - Motion detection and line crossing events have multiple options and sensitivity settings.
+There is scope for many areas to be detected in any shape or form.
+Line crossing can be set for both directions, left cross, right cross or entrance/exit - with sensitivity settings and a maximum of 4 different lines.
+Setting your cameras incorrectly can cause repeated false alerts!

 Confirmed to work:  DS-2CD2335FWD-I, DS-2DE4215IW, 2CD2185FWD-I and 2CD2185FWD-IS

 ### Interlogix